 Cottage Cheese and Egg Breakfast Muffins with Ham and Cheddar (Video)

 Cottage Cheese and Egg Breakfast Muffins with Ham and Cheddar are perfect to make on the weekend and eat all week for a quick breakfast.
-And these tasty muffins are low-carb, low-glycemic, and South Beach Diet Phase Two.
+And these tasty muffins are low-carb and low-glycemic.
 Use Breakfast Recipes to find more recipes like this one.